Dolomites Luxury Ski Safaris - 5 nights

 Day 5 Ski to Cortina d’Ampezzo.
 Thanks to their infinite variety of shapes and sizes, the marvelous Cinque Torri ideally represent the entire Dolomites.
 Although the towers can be admired from the center of Cortina, don't be deceived by their unmistakable silhouette: the characteristic profile isn't comprised of just 5 towers, but by a mass of secondary boulders, fractured towers and peaks sprinkled liberally across the entire area.
 These peaks are located to the west of Cortina on a grassy hillock just above the tree line at circa 2,200m / 7,218'.
 In Winter the ski slopes of the Lagazuoi 5 Torri Giau area are always perfect, thanks to the favourable exposure and

 to the use of artificial snow programs when necessary, the slopes are easy or moderate.
 Facing the Lagazuoi Massif, the Gallina Ridge is a paradise for children, with slopes that are also suitable for beginners.
 Snuggled within the Dolomite landscape, facing Monte Cristallo and the peaks of the Tofane and Sorapis, the cosmopolitan and incredibly picturesque town of Cortina is one of the most famous skiing locations in the world, including the 1956 Winter Olympics and World Cup competitions for women's skiing, nordic ski, snowboard, snowkite, curling and snow polo.

-Day 6 will consist of breakfast and private transfer to the airport.
+Day 6 Breakfast and private transfer to the airport.

 |Fly to Innsbruck or Venice|